 - additives such as oatmeal or lavender flowers, optional

-- On the day before you make your soap, you need to freeze your milk.
-Getting it very cold isn’t good enough, it needs to be frozen.
-I put mine in zip top bags in the freezer and keep it there until I need it.
-Each bag is pre-measured at 13 ounces so it’s ready to use.
+- On the day before you make this goat milk soap recipe, you need to freeze your goat milk.
+Getting it very cold isn't good enough, it needs to be frozen.
+I put mine in zip-top bags in the freezer and keep it there until I need it.
+Each bag is pre-measured at 13 ounces so it's ready to use.

 - Then, you need a large glass or stainless steel bowl.
 (Avoid using plastic, as it may absorb odors.)
 Put this in a larger bowl or the sink and fill the outside bowl about half full with cold water and ice so it's very cold.
 In the inside bowl, place your frozen chunks of milk.